susMdT/LoudSunRun/README.md

 # LoudSunRun
-My shitty attempt at tampering with the callstack based on the work of namazso, SilentMoonWalk, and VulcanRaven
+Stack Spoofing with Synthetic frames based on the work of namazso, SilentMoonWalk, and VulcanRaven

 ## Why?
-Wanted to see how this magic shit worked and slapped random shit together.
-I think it works but don't quote me.
-All I do is stare at process hacker and go brr
+Learning purposes

 ## Overview
-There are a few steps this abomination of c/asm does
+There are a few steps this program does

 1. Allocate args on stack
 2. Generate fake frames